wp-plugins/basic-google-maps-placemarks/readme.txt

 == Upgrade Notice ==

+= 1.6.1 =
+BGMP 1.6.1 makes it easier to use coordinates for a placemark location instead of an address.

 = 1.6 =
 BGMP 1.6 adds options to change the map type and fixes several minor bugs.